-Magnitude 7.6 earthquake strikes Japan, tsunami warning issued
+Powerful earthquake strikes Japan, residents flee some coastal areas

 Photos: China shaken by the nation’s deadliest quake in a decade

+The quake with a preliminary magnitude of 7.6 triggered waves of about 1m (3 feet) along Japan’s west coast and neighbouring South Korea on Monday, with authorities saying larger waves could follow.

-The Japan Meteorological Agency has issued tsunami warnings for the coastal prefectures of Ishikawa, Niigata and Toyama.
+The Japan Meteorological Agency (JMA) issued tsunami warnings for the prefectures of Ishikawa, Niigata and Toyama.
+A major tsunami warning – the first since the March 2011 earthquake and tsunami that struck northeastern Japan – was initially issued for Ishikawa but later downgraded and then cut to an advisory.

-“All residents must evacuate immediately to higher ground,” NHK said after the quake hit the Noto region in Ishikawa prefecture around 4:10pm local time (07:10 GMT).
-It said another earthquake warning has been issued for Ishikawa.

-Hazardous tsunami waves of up to five metres high (16.5 feet) were possible along the north coast of central Japan within 300km (186 miles) of a magnitude 7.5 quake’s epicentre, US and Japanese agencies said.

 South Korea’s meteorological agency said the sea level in some parts of the Gangwon province on the east coast may rise.

 Japan is one of the countries in the world most at risk from earthquakes.
+A huge earthquake and tsunami struck northeastern Japan on March 11, 2011, killing nearly 20,000 people, devastating towns and triggering nuclear meltdowns in Fukushima.